 We highly recommend QCAD since it’s a well-documented open source DXF editor.
 We have a detailed primer about preflighting your design using QCAD that’ll have you preflighting and fixing your files fast!

-If you’re accustomed to sending technical drawings with notes and other information to fabricators, we understand!
-It’s possible to add notes to your order before checking out, and you can add custom descriptions to each line item as well.
+If you’re accustomed to sending technical or mechanical drawings with notes and other information to fabricators, we understand!
+It’s possible to add notes to your order before checking out.
 A member of the SendCutSend support team will contact you if there are any questions!

 Perspective Drawings